WESTERN GOVERNORS UNIVERSITY

 - Academic credit from higher education institutions listed on the servicemembers JST will be evaluated according to WGU policy for transfer of credit.
 Servicemembers do not need to send official transcripts to WGU for academic credit listed on the JST.

-- JSTs will be sent to WGU during the USNCC admission process and students will receive notification of credit transferred prior to the start of their first course.
+- USNCC will send JSTs to WGU during the admission process and students will receive notification of credit transferred prior to the start of their first course.

 Academic credit from higher education institutions NOT listed on the servicemembers JST: